 Can you have a bath on your period?

 In short, YES you can have a bath on your period!
 Some people might not like the idea of this and that’s okay if you don’t feel like it’s for you.
 Ultimately, it’s about listening to your body, your needs, and your own comfort levels.
-If you do fancy it, there are actually a few reasons why it can be one of the best parts of your period self-care routine.

 Are there any risks to having a bath on your period?

 Having a bath while you’re menstruating isn’t risky or dangerous, but there are a couple of things worth remembering to get the most out of your bath routine.

 Remember that your body temperature may be higher around the menstrual phase of your cycle.
 So if you’re prone to getting hot flashes, try to avoid running the bath too hot and aim for a warm temperature instead.
 You could even open a window to let in a cool breeze to avoid getting too hot or light-headed.

 Also, while bubble bath and bath bombs might be a nice addition, be cautious using these when on your period.
 Chemicals and dyes can cause vaginal irritation and may affect your pH balance, which can already be quite sensitive when you’re menstruating.
 Instead, stick to natural essential oils, Epsom salts, or nothing at all.

 No pesticides, phthalates or dioxins!
 Try tampons made with 100% organic cotton and nothing else.